Nsustain/.github/profile/README.md

 A lot of us actually
 want to do meaningful work in our life instead of just making apps that attract more ads.
-Don't get me wrong -- making apps for ads money is manytimes great and novel too, but it's human nature to have a lifelong desire to do work that matters.
+Don't get me wrong.
+Making consumer products is necessary, great, and novel, too, but it's human nature to have a lifelong desire to do work that matters.
+Work that we truly care about.

 <br>